-There are two separate rooms, the first with a real fire for those cold evenings and the second a split level space.
+There are two separate rooms, the first with a real fire for those chilly evenings and the second a split level space.
 With high ceilings, cream painted walls and wooden floor, the skylight windows bring a sense of light and space to this old building.

-The restaurant serves both lunch and dinner through a long weekend, which is a big plus for people travelling, or holidaying in the area.
+In high summer the elegantly appointed restaurant serves both lunch and dinner through a long weekend, which is a big plus for people travelling, or holidaying in the area.
 Given this committed chef’s track record, excellent food is also to be expected – and you should not be disappointed.

 Everything used in the kitchen is carefully sourced and suppliers proudly credited on the menu include Comeragh Mountain Lamb, Hereford beef along with local pork and free range chicken.
 Dishes suitable for coeliacs and vegetarians are highlighted too.